FlorianMichael/pit/README.md

 # private information tracker

-## Terminology

-Originally meant to be a password management tool, PIT acts as a vault obfuscation tool allowing you to encrypt folders and files into compressed data object files which can only be accessed again using the master password.
+PIT acts as a vault obfuscation tool allowing you to encrypt folders and files into compressed data object files which can only be accessed again using the master password.

+I originally wrote this as a more secure way to store my passwords locally, so PIT comes with some more specialized commands on credentials management.

+Please note that this tool is very specific to my own use-cases and may lack some general UX for other people.

 ![CLI](/.github/media/cli.png)

 Set up your vault using

 ``
-java -jar pit.jar init passwords
+java -jar pit.jar init example // vault name
 ``

 ![Session](/.github/media/session.png)